stanislaw/SoftwareDesignHeuristics/README.md

 Engineers create rational artifacts that may appear simple and mundane.
 However, the process behind their creation often involves deep reflection and can stem from the unconscious mind.

+### Humans are not designed for Big Numbers

+If you have to work with something that involves a big number of entities, like do something on 10000 files or work with megabytes of data, start with reducing this quantity to a minimum possible number of entities so that still makes sense for a prototype of your final work: make it work with 1 file instead of 10000 or with 20 bytes instead of 20 gigabytes.

 ### There is no such thing as Many